Xinyuan-LilyGO/T-Keyboard-S3/README.md

 <br />

-* Q. How should I enable external PSRAM?
+* Q. How to enable PSRAM on T-Keyboard-S3?
-* A. For PlatformIO users, open the project file "platformio.ini" and use the option "-D BOARD_HAS_PSRAM" under "build_flags = xxx".
-Also, use "board_build.arduino.memory_type = qio_qspi".
-Note that if there is no external PSRAM connected to the device, an error will occur after downloading. <br /> For Arduino users, open the "Tools" menu and select "PSRAM: QSPI PSRAM" to use the external PSRAM normally.
+* A. The chip used in T-Keyboard-S3 is ESP32S3R8, which only has internal PSRAM available. <br />For PlatformIO users, please open the project file "platformio.ini" and use the option "-D BOARDHASPSRAM" under "buildflags = xxx".
+Also, use "boardbuild.arduino.memorytype = qioopi" to enable the internal PSRAM. <br />For Arduino users, open the "Tools" menu and select "PSRAM: OPI PSRAM" to use the internal PSRAM normally.

 <br />